Name and shame

 Enforcement officers use a graduated response for alleged breaches of food law that may increase in severity depending on the circumstances.
 Factors taken into consideration include, but are not limited to:

 - whether a warning has previously been given

 - whether the breaches pose a serious risk to public health or significantly mislead consumers

 - the number of breaches or repeat offences.

-The Food Authority’s policy for deciding the appropriate enforcement action for a particular case is found in the Compliance and Enforcement Policy.
+The Food Authority’s policy for deciding the appropriate enforcement action for a particular case is found in the NSW DPI Biosecurity and Food Safety Compliance Policy and Enforcement Policy.